All Products

 kubectl -n kube-system scale deploy ack-koord-descheduler --replicas 1

-The following example uses a cluster that has three nodes, each with 104 cores and 396 GiB of memory.
+This example uses a three-node cluster where each node has 104 cores and 396 GiB of memory.

-1. Create a `stress-demo.yaml` file using the following YAML content.
+1. Create a stress-demo.yaml file with the following content.

 apiVersion: apps/v1